cylc/cylc-admin/docs/proposal-task-expire.md

 So that's a nuance of the optional outputs system that users will have to understand, OR we could remove expiration from the outputs system.

 All the other outputs can only be generated once a job is submitted to run.
+Which makes sense - how can a task that never even submits generate an output?

 Expiration prevents a task from running in the first place.
 It makes more sense to think of expiration as something the scheduler does TO the task, not